AdamZelikNS/sdk-nrf/doc/nrf/ug_radio_fem.rst

   .. note::
     These values have some constraints.
-    For details, see `nRF21540 Objective Product Specification`_.
+    For details, see `nRF21540 Product Specification`_.

 * Properties that inform protocol drivers about gains provided by nRF21540: